ryanpbrewster/Python-Tic-Tac-Toe/README.txt

     When a board is ``won'' (according to standard tic-tac-toe rules), it is no longer active

     A player wins the game when they achieve a standard tic-tac-toe victory using won boards

+The world's saddest single-player version of this game can be played at http://foolproof.io/nineboard/ It was written in Elm (source: https://github.com/ryanpbrewster/nineboard).